Prasannas544/new-repoo/README.md

 First You have to Insert the host entry in the table manually
 ## Note
+For CheckOut visiter You have to enter his email in search bar

 It may Take time in Alert beacause it will popup after email sent.
 ## Built With
 html and css